GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Implementing photo upload functionality

 When a Cloud Pub/Sub notification is received, different actions occur depending on the `eventType`.
-If the notification indicates an `OBJECT_FINALIZE` event, the uploaded photo must be shrunk to a thumbnail, the thumbnail of the photo must be stored in the GCS thumbnail bucket, the photo must be labeled using the Google Cloud Vision API, and a `ThumbnailReference` must be stored in Datastore.
+If the notification indicates an `OBJECT_FINALIZE` event, the uploaded photo must be shrunk to a thumbnail, the thumbnail of the photo must be stored in the Cloud Storage thumbnail bucket, the photo must be labeled using the Google Cloud Vision API, and a `ThumbnailReference` must be stored in Cloud Datastore.

 Because these actions only occur in the case of a photo upload, an `if` block should be used inside the `ReceiveMessage` class of `main.py`.